-Constipation is another little-known contributor to problems with urine leaks.
+One of the biggest dietary changes you can make to treat bladder leaks is by easing constipation symptoms.
 If space in your abdomen is taken up by a bowel movement that just won’t move, it leaves less space for your bladder to fill with urine.
-Constipation is also a risk factor in pelvic floor weakness, the major cause of incontinence.
+Constipation typically means a lot of pushing to get things out, which can increase pelvic floor weakness, a major cause of incontinence.
 Eating plenty of fruits, vegetables, and grains, as well as keeping hydrated, can help to avoid constipation.

 Overall, your fluid intake most likely has a bigger impact on bladder leaks than your diet, but these tips can still be utilized to help manage urinary incontinence.
 If you need help gauging how much you’re drinking, dry keeping a fluid input and output diary, along with reviewing any medications that may be aggravating symptoms.
 Talk it out with your doctor to create a treatment plan that includes pelvic floor exercises and a balanced diet in which you still get to enjoy your favorite foods.